 You can use photosensors to prevent outdoor lights from operating during daylight hours.
 This can help save energy because you don't have to remember to turn off your outdoor lights.

 Photosensors sense ambient light conditions, making them useful for all types of outdoor lighting.
 These light-sensitive controls are less effective inside the home because lighting needs vary with occupant activity rather than ambient lighting levels.
 Many LED nightlights, however, have this feature built in which makes them effective and easy to use.

-Timers can be used to turn on and off outdoor and indoor lights at specific times.
-There are two types of timers: manual timers, which plug into an electrical outlet for controlling objects such as lamps or light strings; and in-wall programmable digital timers (which look like digital thermostats), which automate indoor or outdoor lighting.
+Timers can be used to turn outdoor and indoor lights on and off at specific times.
+Manual timers plug into an electrical outlet for controlling objects such as lamps or light strings.
+Programmable digital timers, which can look like digital thermostats, automate indoor or outdoor lighting.

 For indoor lighting, timers are useful to give an unoccupied house a lived-in look.
-However, they are ineffective for an occupied home because they do not respond to changes in occupant behavior, like occupancy sensors.
+However, they may have limited use in an occupied home because they do not respond to changes in occupant behavior.